Gasparila/TCPTuner/README.md

 # TCPTuner
 TCPTuner is TCP congestion control kernel module and GUI packaged together.
 By loading our kernel module (which is essentially a clone of CUBIC), and running the GUI, users can adjust several parameters of the CUBIC congestion control algorithm.
+See TCPTuner.pdf for more information about the background, implementation, and contributions of TCPTuner.

 ## How to Build and Load the Kernel Module